GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

         <tr>
             <td>Username / Password</td>
             <td>1.
 One Time PIN (Email, SMS, Mobile App)<br>2.
 Push Notification</td>
             <td>1.
 PKI including PIV-based, PIV-I, and Only Locally Trusted credentials<br>2.
-FIDO2 including WebAuthN </td>
+FIDO2 including WebAuthn </td>
         </tr>
     </tbody>
 </table>

 These phishing-resistant authenticator types aren’t susceptible to phishing because both leverage public key cryptography technology, which creates a public and private key pair.
--	The private key is always stored on a device and never shared or exported, making it extremely hard to compromise.
+-	The private key is stored on a device making it extremely hard to compromise.
+In the case of PIV credentials or FIDO2 Roaming Authenticators, the private key is never shared or exported.
 -	The public key is shared with people or things like websites.

 NIST Special Publication on Digital Identity Guidelines includes a list of requirements to meet their definition of phishing-resistant, otherwise known as verifier impersonation-resistant. **Any authenticator that involves the manual entry of an authenticator output, such as a one-time PIN or other knowledge factor, is not considered phishing-resistant**.
 Due to this design, an authenticator leveraging public key cryptography is more resilient to phishing and credential attacks.
 There are some unique considerations between PKI and FIDO2.